sooryankc/Quiz-Application/README.md

 4. Check if student has already taken the quiz.
 5. If already quiz ws taken by the roll no. based on the resubmission permission, quiz will be proceeded.
 6. Questions are decrypted at runtime.
+7. The quiz
-7. The system calculates scores and logs results in `results.txt`.
+8. The system calculates scores and logs results in `results.txt`.

 ---